 When you buy stock, you purchase a share of a specific company.
 The number of shares a company has depends on the size and worth of the company, and the quantity you buy depends on availability and price.

-Many beginning investors start with stocks because they make an excellent long-term investment.
+Many beginning investors start with stocks because they make excellent long-term investments.
 People who bought shares in major companies like Microsoft or Apple when they first started have seen their stocks’ values appreciate over the years.